 A more unusual way of detecting ovulation is to examine your saliva.
 There are small Ovulation Microscopes on the market that are sold for this purpose.
 During the LH surge just before ovulation the saliva changes when looked at under a microscope.
 It takes on a ferning pattern and looks a bit like frost on a windowpane.
 Some of our patients love this method whilst others find the ferning difficult to detect.

 I often recommend Toni Weschler’s Taking Charge of Your Fertility to my patients.
 It really is an excellent book about how to work out when you are ovulating.

 Once you know when you are ovulating using one or several of the methods above, you may still have questions about when to have sex.
 We always tell our patients that it’s a good idea to have the troops there waiting for the egg, which means having intercourse one or two days before ovulation.
 It’s also a good idea to have regular intercourse throughout your cycle because a period of abstinence can lead to a reduction in the quality of sperm.
 It is reassuring to know that you don’t have to be absolutely precise when working out these timings.
-Sperm live on average for three or four days so as long as intercourse takes place in the fertile window everything should be fine.
-If your partner has a low or borderline sperm count it is sometimes helpful to have intercourse every other day, rather than every day, in order to give his body time to replenish the supply.
+Sperm lives on average for three or four days so as long as intercourse takes place in the fertile window everything should be fine.
+If your partner has a low or borderline sperm count it is sometimes helpful to have intercourse every other day, rather than every day, in order to give their body time to replenish the supply.